 Cooperating Publishers: PlagScan has a little over 20,000 journals available for your plagiarism check.

-Plagiarism Prevention Pool (optional): If you choose to contribute to your documents to the plagiarism prevention pool, you get the chance to compare them with documents from other PlagScan users.
-NOTE: Other users will not get full-text access to your documents that way, but will just see the matches with your documents.
+Plagiarism Prevention Pool (optional): If you choose to contribute to your documents to the plagiarism prevention pool, you can compare them with documents from other PlagScan users.
+NOTE: Other users will not get full-text access to your documents that way but will just see the matches with your documents.

-The time it takes to process a document depends on multiple factors (e.g. length and topic exoticness).
-Generally, you can assume that your report is finished between 1-10 minutes.
+The time it takes to process a document depends on multiple factors, like its length or uniqueness of the topic uniqueness.
+Generally, you can assume that your report is finished within 1-10 minutes.
 During peak hours with very high server load, documents may not be processed for quite some time.
 We apologize in advance and ask that you check back the next day.
-If uploading and analysis is still not done, please contact us directly
+If your upload and analysis are still not done, please contact us directly.

 You can view your plagiarism report directly in the browser or download them as a .pdf.
 Particularly useful is the Word docx report, where plagiarism findings are annotated directly within the MS Word document.